QOSGroup/qos/docs/install/networks.md

 $ qosd add-genesis-validator --name validatorName --owner qosInitAcc --pubkey "PJ58L4OuZp20opx2YhnMhkcTzdEWI+UayicuckdKaTo=" --tokens 10 --description "I am the first validator." --home "$HOME/.qosd/"

 ```

+主要参数说明:
+- owner is account keyname or address store in your local kaystore, run `qoscli keys list` can find it.
+- name is your validator's name, you can name it as you like.
+- pubkey is the `value` part of validator's pubkey.
+- tokens means the voting power, LTE the QOS amount in your account.

 * start
 ```bash